Projectional radiography

-Projectional radiography, also known as conventional radiography, is a form of radiography and medical imaging that produces two-dimensional images by x-ray radiation.
+Projectional radiography, also known as conventional radiography, is a form of radiography and medical imaging that produces two-dimensional images by X-ray radiation.
+It is important to note that projectional radiography is not the same as a radiographic projection, which refers specifically to the direction of the X-ray beam and patient positioning during the imaging process.
 The image acquisition is generally performed by radiographers, and the images are often examined by radiologists.
-Both the procedure and any resultant images are often simply called "X-ray".
+Both the procedure and any resultant images are often simply called 'X-ray'.
 Plain radiography or roentgenography generally refers to projectional radiography (without the use of more advanced techniques such as computed tomography that can generate 3D-images).
 Plain radiography can also refer to radiography without a radiocontrast agent or radiography that generates single static images, as contrasted to fluoroscopy, which are technically also projectional.

 Equipment

 X-ray generator

 Projectional radiographs generally use X-rays created by X-ray generators, which generate X-rays from X-ray tubes.

 Grid

 An anti-scatter grid may be placed between the patient and the detector to reduce the quantity of scattered x-rays that reach the detector.
 This improves the contrast resolution of the image, but also increases radiation exposure for the patient.